syrkis/miiii/paper/main.typ

 == Mechanistic Interpretability

+A combination of linear products is itself a linear product.
+As a mechanistic interpretability rule of thumb, one should look at the ouputs of the non-linear transformations.
+In our case that will be the attention weights, and the intermediate representations with each transformer block's MLP (which follows a ReLU activation).
+Aditionally, the embeddings layers will be inspected. blah blah.

 Our interpretability approach combines visualization techniques with frequency analysis to understand the learned algorithmic patterns.
 Following @nanda2023, we analyze both the attention patterns and the learned representations through several lenses: